-The workflow feature is only available to users of the Team and Ultimate editions.
+The Workflow feature is only available to users of the Team and Ultimate editions.
 Workflow makes it possible to maintain multiple versions of a translation job in a project.
-For instance, a typical workflow could be translation -> editing -> proofreading.
-These are called workflow steps and they can be customized in the Workflow Steps section of the Setup.
-Please see detailed explanation in our Workflow article.
+For instance, a typical workflow would be something like this: Translation → Editing → Proofreading.
+These are called Workflow Steps, and they can be customized in the Workflow Steps section of the Setup page.
+Please see a more detailed explanation in our Workflow article.

-The project filter is activated by clicking on the filter icon at the top right of a project list, selecting desired items and clicking on the Magnifying glass icon.
+The project filter is activated by clicking on the filter icon at the top right of a project list, selecting the desired items, and clicking on the Magnifying glass icon.
 Projects can be filtered by:

 - Created date